 Special Price: $190 pp (Discounted from $200 pp)

 This journey has it all.
 With our private boat ramp on-site at our Taumarunui home base, it means that after the morning safety briefing you can jump straight on the river with no driving time.
+If you want to take an extra day this is no problem at all.

 This is New Zealand's only Great Walk trip that you can canoe.
 This Whanganui River journey begins at Taumarunui and finishes at Pipiriki.
 It covers 145 km through exhilarating rapids, breath-taking scenery, gorgeous waterfalls, rock formations to paddle through the middle of, farmland, native bush, and some of the best DoC campsites which you miss if you book a shorter journey.